Decanting Wine: The Basics

-When to decant?
+When is decanting wine a good idea?
 For how long?
 What to use?
 So many questions, so many opinions – my head is spinning!
-Then, we got STUCK-IN, and decided to take a deep dive into the topic...
+But then, we got STUCK-IN and decided to dive deeply into the topic.

 To decant………? or not to decant………..
 Prometheus?

-Aeration is exposing as much of the wine as possible to open air.
+- Aeration.
+Aeration exposes as much of the wine as possible to open air.

-This refers to the process of releasing bad odors and flavors, primarily caused by sulfur compounds, but can also occur with many other off flavors.
+- Outgassing.
+This refers to releasing foul odors and flavors, primarily caused by sulfur compounds, but can also occur with many other off-flavors.

-The second and third reasons can be combined and defined slightly differently, and a more accepted term slapped on it – letting the wine breath.
+The second and third reasons can be combined and defined slightly differently, and a more accepted term slapped on it – letting the wine breathe.

 All you need is a wide-bottomed decanter and your bottle of wine.